Sankeerth-Chillamcharla/GCP/VPC/Readme.md

 ## Case studies

-1. Create a custom VPC named 'intellipaat-gcp', create 2 subnets in each of any US region and any asia region.
-Create firewall, then create 4VMs VMs deployed in these these subnets are able to ping each other and VM-1 can able to connect with Public IP and reamining VMs(VM-2, VM-3, VM-4) should have private IP adress
+1. Create a custom VPC named 'virtual-net-work-1', create 2 subnets in each of any US region and any asia region.
+Create firewall, then create 4VMs deployed in each subnets, VM-1 can able to connect with Public IP and reamining VMs(VM-2, VM-3, VM-4) should have internal IP adress.
+Creat **Cloud NAT** to allow the public internet in VM-2.
-2. Create another VPC 'custom-gcp' with the above architecture and deployment in a separate project.
+2. Create another VPC named 'virtual-net-work-2' with the above architecture and deployment in a separate project.
 3. VMs between these two VPCs should be able to ping each other

 # Solution